At a glance: Super Tuesday states and delegate counts

-With partial results in from all 14 Super Tuesday states and one U.S. territory, Biden was forecast to win at least 264 delegates, with Bernie Sanders getting at least 190, Elizabeth Warren 16, Michael Bloomberg 11, and Tulsi Gabbard one.
+With partial results in from all 14 Super Tuesday states and one U.S. territory, Biden was forecast to win at least 317 delegates, with Sanders getting at least 238, Elizabeth Warren 27, Michael Bloomberg 12, and Tulsi Gabbard one.

+In many states, only a fraction of the delegates have been assigned.

 Here is a quick look at what happened in the voting to choose a Democratic challenger to President Donald Trump in November.